menu icon

 Instructions

-• If the cooked dhals have more water strain it and keep it aside
+• If excess water remains after cooking, strain it and keep the dals aside.

 Video